topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ## 3.2 AnalogInput
 ---
 This example program demonstrates how the VCP-G board controls a potentiometer and an LED on the breadboard.
 It reads a value from an analog input pin and uses this value to control an LED.
-If the sensor value is below 3000, the LED turns off.
+If the sensor value is lower than 3000, the LED turns off.
 If the sensor value is above 3000, the LED turns on.
 </br></br>

 ### 3.2.1 Hardware Requirements